-When you collect samples using a high volume 15 liters per minute (lpm) cassette a shorter sampling time versus a low volume (Z5) cassette is warranted because you are taking a sample 3x the size.
+- When you collect samples using a high volume 15 liters per minute (lpm) cassette a shorter sampling time versus a low volume (Z5) cassette is warranted because you are taking a sample 3x the size. - As long as the lab is reading 100% of the trace.